Monday, November 30, 2015

 There are also decorative circular borders and solid ones too.

-And this one is designed special for the Christmas holiday season.
+And this red, white, and blue, kaleidoscope design on green, is designed special for the Christmas holiday season.

-You can browse the whole selection here; you can choose the sticker size.
+You can browse the whole selection here and you can choose the sticker size.

 May you enjoy your personalized gift giving.
 Receiving home made jams, jellies, preserves, etc., are always a nice treat.